KRakeesh04/s1/src/content/docs/properties-of-materials/degradation/04-forms-of-corrosion.md

 corrodes.
 Aka. two metal corrosion.

 Galvanic corrosion can happen even inside 1 metal.
 In such cases, one part of the metal becomes anodic to the rest.
+For example, consider a piece of iron, immersed in water.
+Initially iron goes under uniform corrosion.
+Once the oxygen in the water is depleted, iron just above the water surface starts to react as a cathode.
+Severe corrosion occurs just below the water level.

 Corrosion will be severe at the junction.